25 Ways to Fight Boredom Right Now

 8. Tour your own city - minus the actual tour

-Depending on where you live and how much you are able to go outside, take a stroll in your town or city.
+Depending on where you live and how much you can go outside, take a stroll in your town or city.
 Check out the outdoor sites (via walking) that you never get to see.
 Let Google be your guide and research each spot.

-9. Get dressed up and do a photoshoot
+9. Get dressed up & do a photoshoot

 10. Try stargazing